Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Examples

 where $\tilde{P} = \frac{P}{1 + \kappa_2 P}, L = \kappa_1 \tilde{P} K$ and $S = \frac{1}{1+ L}$.
 Note that $\partial \phi_1 \in [0,1]$ and $\partial \phi_2 \in [1, 2]$, therefore $\partial \varphi_1 \in [-\kappa_1, 1-\kappa_1]$ and $\partial \varphi_2 \in [1-\kappa_2, 2-\kappa_2]$.
-Then, according to Lemma~\ref{lemma:diagonal-static-nl-srg}, we have the SRG bound
+Then, according to Lemma~\ref{lemma:diagonal-static-nl}, we have the SRG bound

-Before we can apply Theorem~\ref{thm:srg-lfr-system}, we must make sure that $G$, defined by Eq.~\eqref{eq:lfr_lti_part} and the transfer functions in Eq.~\eqref{eq:controlled_lure_lfr_lti}, is stable.
+Before we can apply Theorem~\ref{thm:srg-lfr-system}, we must make sure that $G$, defined by~\eqref{eq:lfr_lti_part} and the transfer functions in~\eqref{eq:controlled_lure_lfr_lti}, is stable.
 This is achieved by picking loop transformation variables $\kappa_1, \kappa_2$ such that $G$ is stable.